20 Courses

 Learn about how organizations and their employees can help to build dementia-friendly communities where people living with dementia and their care partners feel welcomed, included and supported.

-Courses for General Public
+Courses for the General Public

 Learn how you can help people with dementia live safely within the community and how to interact with someone who might be lost.